 The touch sensor is called a Tactile sensor.
 It is an electronic sensor that is used for detecting and recording physical touch.

 In this COVID pandemic, Pulse Oximeter is in huge demand.
 It is easy to handle and operate, even at your home.
-You can easily buy online Pulse Oximeter.
+You can easily buy an online Pulse Oximeter.

 4. Image Sensor